Blobby-Boi/uBlobeBM/README.md

 # Welcome to uBlobeBM (BlobeBM uBlock Edition)!

-**uBlobeBM** is a tool that can run bookmarklets using **uBlock Origin**.
-It's very useful if bookmarklets don’t work on your device or are blocked by your administrator.
-It also works in a lot of sites (like Blooket) in which regular **uBlock Run** or **uRun** don't.
-This was achieved by doing some CSP bypassing shenanigans.
+**uBlobeBM** is a tool that can run bookmarklets using **uBlock Origin** by utilizing the **uBlock Run** exploit.
+It's very useful if bookmarklets don’t work on your device or are blocked by your administrator. uBlobeBM also does some CSP bypassing shenanigans, which allow it to work in a lot of sites (like Blooket) in which regular **uBlock Run** or **uRun** don't.

 ---